darklang/docs/docs/discussion/queues.md

 wait for a previous event to complete before running - in fact, it probably will not.

-Events are also not guaranteed to process in the order they are `emit`it.
+Events are also not guaranteed to process in the order they are `emit`ed.

 ## Pausing